faizaan1abd/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

 ## Lab Overview

+In this lab, you will perform the role of a software developer working on a wildlife marketing campaign.
+You are exploring how to use generative AI to improve advertising emails and categorize articles that might apply to your team.
+The prompt engineering techniques used in the exercise can be applied similarly for a variety of use cases.

 When working with the Azure OpenAI Service, how developers shape their prompt greatly impacts how the generative AI model will respond.
-Azure OpenAI models are able to tailor and format content, if requested in a clear and concise way.
+Azure OpenAI models are able to tailor and format content, if requested, in a clear and concise way.
 In this exercise, you'll learn how different prompts for similar content help shape the AI model's response to better satisfy your requirements.

-In scenario for this exercise, you will perform the role of a software developer working on a wildlife marketing campaign.
-You are exploring how to use generative AI to improve advertising emails and categorize articles that might apply to your team.
-The prompt engineering techniques used in the exercise can be applied similarly for a variety of use cases.

 ## Lab objectives
 In this lab, you will complete the following tasks:

-- Task 1: Apply prompt engineering in chat playground
+- Task 1: Apply prompt engineering in the chat playground
 - Task 2: Set up an application in Cloud Shell
 - Task 3: Configure your application
 - Task 4: Run your application